redrick/ruby_isds/README.md

 ### Help

 If in doubt, or my so called 'README' seems not that helpful, please refer to [ISDS provozni rad](https://www.datoveschranky.info/dulezite-informace/provozni-rad-isds)

+#### Certificates

+Just some helpfull information when you want to use certificate to access
+databoxes:

+How to setup and what not in ISDS: [https://www.czebox.cz/static/ISDS/help/page8.html#8_4](https://www.czebox.cz/static/ISDS/help/page8.html#8_4)

+Working with DER/PEM and what not around the keys: [https://knowledge.digicert.com/solution/SO26449.html](https://knowledge.digicert.com/solution/SO26449.html)

+How to convert windows pfx file exported from keychain into key you need here: [https://www.markbrilman.nl/2011/08/howto-convert-a-pfx-to-a-seperate-key-crt-file/](https://www.markbrilman.nl/2011/08/howto-convert-a-pfx-to-a-seperate-key-crt-file/)

+Jus to note here, certificate accepted should be in PEM format and you have to add the private.key with the password to it.

 ## Development